Charity and community partners

 For more information, please contact us at

-At Coles, we are proud of our long-standing partnership with national food relief charity SecondBite.
-Thanks to this relationship, more than 780 Coles supermarkets across Australia donate surplus fresh food to around 1300 community food programs which provide meals to disadvantaged Australians.
+At Coles, we are proud of our 10-year partnership with national food rescue charity SecondBite.
+Thanks to this relationship, more than 800 Coles supermarkets and distribution centres across Australia donate edible, unsold food to around 1400 community food programs which provide meals to disadvantaged Australians.

 Guide Dogs Australia

-Since 1982, Coles and our customers have raised more than $11 million for Guide Dogs Australia.
-These funds have been raised through a range of initiatives such as coin collection dogs at our supermarkets and the sale of specially marked reusable bags.
+Since 1982, Coles and our customers have raised more than $12 million for Guide Dogs Australia.
+These funds have been raised through a range of initiatives such as Coin Collection dogs at our supermarkets and the sale of specially marked reusable bags.

-Thanks to our longstanding partnership, Guide Dogs Australia has been able to provide free and essential services for children, teenagers and adults with low vision or blindness.
+Thanks to our longstanding partnership, Guide Dogs Australia has been able to provide essential services for Australians living with low vision or blindness.

 Australian Red Cross